Gluten-Free Banana Bundt Cake (with brown sugar icing)

 - Walnuts: chopped and toasted.

-How to make GF Banana Bundt Cake with brown sugar icing
+How to make GF Banana Cake with brown sugar icing

 Preheat Oven to 350°F (180°C).
 Lightly grease a 10-inch bundt cake pan.